hphelion/documentation/bindings.fog.object-storage.md

         other_file.headers                            # returns a hash of headers other_file.headers["Content-Length"]          # returns the content-length

-9. Copy a file from one container to another container
+9. Copy a file from one container to another container:

         # create a new container
         conn.put_container("fog-rocks-2")             # creates the other new container